skilesare/immortality/a_definition_of_immortality.md

 ### On Accidents

 Many minds may still die.
-This is due to the accident and physical forces outside the control of the minds.
+This is due to accident and physical forces outside the control of the minds.
 A large galactic event may annihilate the entire area that minds inhabit and end this grand experiment prematurely.
 Or if we are really unlucky, a plague on earth may end it in the next couple of decades.

 ### On the location of Minds